cooper/quiki/doc/configuration.md

 ### image.type

+_Optional_.
 The desired file type for generated images.

 When configured, all resulting images will be in this format, regardless of their original format.
 Unless you have a specific reason to do this, omit